jedisct1/libsodium-doc/advanced/point-arithmetic.md

 The point is guaranteed to be on the main subgroup.

-This function directly exposes the inverse Elligator 2 map, uses the high bit to set the sign of the X coordinate, and the resulting point is multiplied by the cofactor.
+This function directly exposes the Elligator 2 map, uses the high bit to set the sign of the X coordinate, and the resulting point is multiplied by the cofactor.

 ## Hash-to-group